Devessier/temporal-electronic-signature/README.md

 Go to `packages/temporal` directory, create a `.env` from `.env.example`.

 You will need credentials to authenticate to a SMTP server.
-You can use your [Gmail account credentials](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server).
+If you do not have one, you can use your [Gmail account credentials](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server).
+If you have enabled 2FA on your Google account, you might need [an additional step](https://stackoverflow.com/questions/26736062/sending-email-fails-when-two-factor-authentication-is-on-for-gmail/27130058#27130058).

 #### Temporal server